adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ```

 A trailing plus sign indicates that the normalied axis value will be calculated
-based according to the number and unit and then the minimum F2Dot14 increment
+based according to the number and unit.
+Then, the minimum F2Dot14 increment
 will be added to it, resulting in an axis location value that is the minimal
 amount greater than the location value without the plus.
 A trailing hyphen
 analogously specifies an axis location value that is the minimal amount smaller